Biostatistics-Unit-HT/flanders_r/README.md

-# pleisol
+# flanders

-**pleisol** is an R package designed to seamlessly convert finemapping output files (e.g., from the [nf-flanders](https://github.com/Biostatistics-Unit-HT/Flanders) pipeline) into a unified AnnData object and facilitate colocalization analysis.
+**flanders** is an R package designed to seamlessly convert finemapping output files (e.g., from the [nf-flanders](https://github.com/Biostatistics-Unit-HT/Flanders) pipeline) into a unified AnnData object and facilitate colocalization analysis.
 The package provides functions to:

 - Convert multiple  `*finemap.rds` files into a single AnnData object with credible set metadata.
 - Generate an input table (`coloc_input`) for colocalization testing.